MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Item.md

 ### -Filter

-Specifies a filter in the provider's format or language.
+Specifies a filter in the format or language of the provider.
 The value of this parameter qualifies the **Path** parameter.

-The syntax of the filter, including the use of wildcards, depends on the provider.
+The syntax of the filter, including the use of wildcard characters, depends on the provider.
-Filters are more efficient than other parameters, because the provider applies them when this cmdlet gets the objects, rather than having PowerShell filter the objects after they are retrieved.
+Filters are more efficient than other parameters, because the provider applies them when the cmdlet gets the objects rather than having PowerShell filter the objects after they are retrieved.

 ```yaml
 Type: String